CMU-67336-Data-Visualization/Project3_Tableau/README.md

 ## Step 2: Build Two Interactive Dashboards in Tableau

 Using Tableau, develop two separate dashboards, each providing a distinct perspective on your data story.
+Please make sure it is specific, relevant, and researchable.
 The dashboards must be interactive, allowing users to explore the data through filters, tooltips, or other user actions.

 Example dashboard formats include: